joludyaster/google_photos_transporter/README.md

 Well, my parents asked me to move all of their google photos to an external SSD drive.
 I saw how many photos they had and didn't want to do it manually so I decided to create an application that will do it for me.

+## Precautions

+This application loops through files that already installed on your machine, keep that in mind.
+If you would like me to make application that will get files from the website, let me know.

 ## How to run?

 Firstly, I wanna warn you that code creates `photos` or `videos` or `files` folders depending on the file extension, if you want to change it, go ahead, application is all yours.